You Can Do Something About It

 Misdiagnosed or undiagnosed gluten intolerance is also common in many women who experience severe PMS or PMDD.
 If anyone in your family suffers from an autoimmune disease such as IBS, IBD, crohns, colitis, MS, Type 1 Diabetes, a wheat allergy, or has been diagnosed with fibromyalgia or rheumatoid arthritis (RA); the probability that you may also be developing an autoimmune condition is quite possible.

 If symptoms are bad enough to interfere with your job performance, career advancement, significant relationships or self esteem, they should not be ignored.
 If you believe you already have a balanced diet, you may only need to make a few adjustments to see improvement in your symptoms.

 If you need more personal attention please feel free to contact the Cycle Diet Registered Dietitian.
-A private phone consult is included with both premium membership plans.
 You can e-mail us anytime with your questions about what is right for you.